AliMcG/our-house-app/README.md

 - run the command `npm run db:push` to generate the prisma client
 - run the command `npm run dev` to check everything is working.

-## Working with type-script
+## Working with type-script and eslint

 To help catch type errors in this repo the helper script has been added to the `package.json`
 - `npm run type-check`

 This script will check and print out in the terminal any type errors in the code base.
+- `npm run lint`

+This script will check and print out in the terminal any lint errors in the code base.

-Please do this beofre pushing to production as the build will fail if there are any uncaught type errors in the code.
+Please do this before pushing to production as the build will fail if there are any uncaught type or lint errors in the code.

 ## Resources

 If you are not familiar with the different technologies used in this project, please refer to the respective docs.
-If you still are in the wind, please join our [Discord](https://t3.gg/discord) and ask for help.

 - [Next.js](https://nextjs.org)
 - [NextAuth.js](https://next-auth.js.org)